zephyrproject-rtos/zephyr/doc/platform/qemu_cortex_m3.rst

-.. _basic_cortex_m3:
+.. _qemu_cortex_m3:

-Platform Configuration: basic_cortex_m3
+Board Configuration: qemu_cortex_m3
 #######################################

 Overview
 ********

-The Zephyr kernel uses the basic_cortex_m3 platform configuration to emulate the TI LM3S6965 platform running on QEMU.
+The Zephyr kernel uses the qemu_cortex_m3 board configuration to emulate the TI LM3S6965 platform running on QEMU.
 It provides support for an ARM Cortex-M3 CPU and the following devices: